 A world class education in a safe corner of the globe

-St Michael’s Collegiate welcomes international students from all over the world.
-A sharing of cultures and experiences fosters understanding, acceptance and deep friendships amongst our girls and young women.
+St Michael’s Collegiate welcomes international students.
+Sharing cultures and experiences fosters understanding, acceptance and deep friendships among our girls and young women.

-While studying at Collegiate international students are offered an outstanding education, inclusive of a unique blend of academic excellence, a nurturing environment, the encouragement of each girl’s individual development and the opportunity to develop their English language abilities.
+While studying at Collegiate international students are offered an outstanding education, involving a unique blend of academic excellence, a nurturing environment, the encouragement of each girl’s individual development and the opportunity to develop their English language abilities.

 The Hobart lifestyle

-Collegiate is located in the capital city of Hobart in Tasmania, Australia's southernmost state.
-Tasmania is home to approximately half a million residents and offers a warm and welcoming lifestyle.
+Collegiate is located in the city of Hobart in Tasmania, Australia's southernmost state.
+Tasmania is home to approximately half a million residents and offers a relaxed and welcoming lifestyle.
 The School is fortunate to be able to offer a world class education in a safe and friendly community.
-Tourists are drawn to Tasmania for its pristine wilderness, gourmet food and wine, historic architecture, unique wildlife and an established art scene which includes the world renowned MONA (Museum of Old and New Art).
+Tourists are drawn to Tasmania for its pristine wilderness, gourmet food and wine, historic architecture, unique wildlife and an established art scene which includes the world renowned MONA, the Museum of Old and New Art.

 The Boarding House is situated in the leafy, green gardens of the Senior School campus.
 It provides a safe, caring and supervised environment for international students while they are studying and forming lifelong friendships.

-International students are welcome to contact the School directly.
-All enquiries may be sent to the Head of Enrolments, Mrs Trisha Lowe via email, who can also assist with English language assessment and Visa requirements.
-Alternatively, enquires from international students can be directed to one of our approved Agents (listed below).
+International students are welcome to contact our Enrolments team.
+We can assist with English language assessment and Visa requirements.
+Enquires from international students can also be directed to one of our approved Agents.
 Collegiate works in conjunction with these agents who facilitate all aspects of international student enrolments.

-Complete the International Student Expression of Interest Form and either forward it to the Head of Enrolments via email or your Collegiate affiliated agent, together with your daughters two latest school reports, and a copy of her passport.
+Complete the International Student Expression of Interest Form and forward it to the Enrolments team by email or to your Collegiate affiliated agent.
+Include your daughters two latest school reports and a copy of her passport.

 Once submitted, we will request your daughter complete an AEAS test to assess her academic level and English language abilities.

-We will assess the application, school reports and AEAS results and if accepted, issue to you (or via the agent) the Offer of Place, which will outline the details of your enrolment.
+We will assess the application, school reports and AEAS results and if accepted, issue to you (or your agent) the Offer of Place, which will outline the details of your enrolment.

 Only after the Visa has been granted should you make your daughter’s flight bookings.
-Please view our 2017 term dates and confirm with the Head of Enrolments the date your daughter should arrive in Hobart.
+Please view our yearly term dates and confirm with the Enrolments team the date your daughter should arrive in Hobart.
 As soon as your daughter’s flight bookings are confirmed please notify Collegiate by email.

 On arrival at Hobart Airport, your daughter will be met by the Director of Boarding (or her representative) and transported to the School.
 School uniform and books will be arranged upon arrival, along with an orientation of the School.
-Before she starts her classes, she will have a Personal English Assessment test to determine her English level, and she will meet with the Academic Dean to select her subjects and be provided with a school timetable.
-She will also have an interview with the Principal and she will be introduced to her House Dean and Mentor.
-Further on-going support is provided by the Director of Boarding, the International Student coordinator and the Head of Senior School or Middle School.
+Before she starts her classes, she will have a Personal English Assessment test to determine her English level, and she will meet with the Educational Counsellor to select her subjects and be provided with a School timetable.
+She will also have an interview with the Principal and be introduced to her House Dean and Mentor.
+Further on-going support is provided by the Director of Boarding, the International Student Coordinator and the Head of Senior School or Middle School.

 The Offer of Place letter (in Step 2 above) contains details of Collegiate’s International Student Conditions of Enrolment, International Student Visa Regulations and Code of Conduct, International Student Refund Policy and International Student Enrolment Agreement.